Graphic Tees must have a purpose

 I wrote about this top before.
 It displays the air movement in a low pressure system.

-Below are some examples of how I styled my graphic tees in the past.
+Below are some examples of how I wore my graphic tees street style in the past.

 Hinge quilted leather jacket, Keep Calm T-shirt, Jaeger tote, BCBG statement belt (all own), Akoya pearl necklace c/o The Pearl Source Inc., double layer tulle skirt c/o Lookbook Store, and Musse & Cloud wood sandals c/o coolway